2010 Appomattox shootings: Aftermath

 On June 24, 2010, Appomattox County Circuit Court Judge Richard Blanton signed an order declaring Speight incompetent to stand trial.
-He was ordered sent to a state psychiatric hospital until such a time when he is able to assist his attorneys with his defense.
+He was ordered to be sent to a state psychiatric hospital until such a time when he is able to assist his attorneys with his defense.

 Two years after the shootings, police revealed that the three Sipes in the house were likely killed two days before Speight fatally shot the other five victims.

 The case remained on hold for years as attorneys dealt with pretrial motions and awaited additional mental evaluations.
 According to investigators Speight told them that he had been ordered by an Egyptian goddess named Jennifer to shoot his family, because they were possessed by demons.
 The others were killed, he said, so they could not help his first victims, since Jennifer demanded that their bodies had to rot.

 On February 15, 2013, Speight was sentenced in a plea deal to five life terms plus 18 years on three counts of capital murder, one count of attempted capital murder of a police officer (presumably because of the shots fired at the state police helicopter), and five firearms counts.
 The Commonwealth's Attorney Darrel Puckett said mental health experts for both the defense and the state had found Speight insane at the time, "rendering a death sentence highly unlikely" had the case gone to trial.